NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 - If no response or timeout, the ELB (Elastic Load Balancer) responds with status code 504.
 - Internal Server Error type - DB Layer or Web Server Layer.
 - Solution: Identify issue where failing and scale up or out where possible.

+## Placement Groups (Exam MUST KNOW!!)

+### Two Types of Placement Groups

+**Clustered Placement Group**

+A cluster placement group is a grouping of instances within a **single** Availibility Zone.
+Placement groups are recommended for applications that need low network latency, high network throughput, or both.

+_NOTE: Only a certain number instances can be launched in to a Clustered Placement Group._

+**Spread Placement Group**

+Opposite of a Clustered Placement Group.
+A Spread Placement Group is a group of instances that are each placed on distinct underlying hardware.
+Spread Placement Groups are recommended for applications that have a small number of critical instances that should be kept separate from each other.